Demolition Man (film): Critical response

 Owen Gleiberman of Entertainment Weekly gave it a "B−".
 Despite his low expectations of a Joel Silver production and "the everything-goes-boom school of high-tech action overkill", he found it "an intermittently amusing sci-fi satire" before it switches to full-tilt destruction mode.
 Gleiberman says "if it's the promise of overwrought violence that lures people into theaters, I suspect it will be the quieter scenes—the ones with a pretense of wit—that keep them satisfied."
 Hal Hinson of The Washington Post wrote: "Basically, Demolition Man is a futuristic cop picture with slightly more imagination and wit than the typical example of the slash-and-burn genre."

-TV Guide praised the film and wrote: "The pleasant surprise about Demolition Man is that both the script, and Stallone, are funny; the film blends big-budget action and tongue-in-cheek humor in the way that 'Last Action Hero' tried, and failed, to do."

-Phillipa Bloom of Empire magazine gave it 4 out of 5, and compared it to a one-night stand "not necessarily something you'll remember next day but fast, furious and damn good fun while it lasts."
+TV Guide praised the film and wrote: "The pleasant surprise about Demolition Man is that both the script, and Stallone, are funny; the film blends big-budget action and tongue-in-cheek humor in the way that Last Action Hero tried, and failed, to do."
+Phillipa Bloom of Empire magazine scored it 4 out of 5, and compared it to a one-night stand "not necessarily something you'll remember next day but fast, furious and damn good fun while it lasts."
 Bloom was critical of the thin plot but called Stallone and Snipes "a dynamite screen combination".

 Accolades

-The film was nominated for three Saturn Awards, Best Costumes (Bob Ringwood), Best Special Effects (Michael J. McAlister, Kimberly Nelson LoCascio) and Best Science Fiction Film.

-The MTV Movie Awards nominated Wesley Snipes in the Best Villain category.

-Sandra Bullock was nominated for a Golden Raspberry Award in the Worst Supporting Actress category.
+The film was nominated for three Saturn Awards: Best Costume Design (Bob Ringwood), Best Special Effects (Michael J. McAlister & Kimberly Nelson LoCascio) and Best Science Fiction Film at the 20th Saturn Awards.
+The MTV Movie Awards nominated Wesley Snipes in the Best Villain category at the 1994 MTV Movie Awards.
+Sandra Bullock was nominated for a Golden Raspberry Award for Worst Supporting Actress at the 14th Golden Raspberry Awards.

-Adaptations
+Other media

 Toys

 The Oldsmobile 442 was used in the car chase and also included in the Hot Wheels toys from the film.